 The financial assets of the City shall be invested in accordance with RCW 35.39.030, the policies outlined herein, and written administrative procedures.
-The investment portfolio of the City shall be designed to attain a market rate of return throughout budgetary and economic cycles, while preserving and protecting capital.
+The investment portfolio of the City shall be designed to attain a market rate of return throughout budgetary and economic cycles, while preserving and protecting capital and promoting an increase in the City's tax base and employment opportunities within the City.